Benchmarking Chemically Scalable Machine-Learning Interatomic Potentials for Large-Scale Simulations of Multicomponent Alloys: Results

-The scaling behavior of the two platforms also differs significantly.
-While the CPU performance of GRACE-FS-M is largely system-size agnostic over the tested range, the GPU computational efficiency of UNEP-v1 improves substantially with increasing system size and reaches peak throughput for systems containing hundreds of thousands to millions of atoms.
-This behavior is characteristic of GPU architectures, where parallelization overhead is progressively amortized at larger system sizes, making UNEP-v1 particularly well suited for extra-large-scale molecular dynamics simulations.
-A direct comparison between GPUs further shows that the H100 is consistently faster than the A100, with an advantage of about 1.74--1.91$\times$ for Cu and 1.81--1.99$\times$ for the HEA, depending on system size.
-Given that the H100 is only about 1.5$\times$ more expensive than the A100 on the Snellius cluster, it also delivers a superior performance-to-cost ratio.
+The scaling behavior of UNEP-v1 and GRACE-FS-M also differs significantly.
+GRACE-FS-M shows nearly system-size-independent throughput over the tested range on both CPU and GPU platforms, suggesting that Kokkos GPU acceleration changes the absolute speed but not the overall scaling trend.
+By contrast, UNEP-v1 exhibits a clear increase in GPU throughput with increasing system size and reaches peak performance for systems containing hundreds of thousands to millions of atoms.
+This contrast indicates that the favorable scaling of UNEP-v1 is not simply a generic GPU effect, but arises from the combination of its lower computational complexity and efficient GPUMD implementation, which better amortizes GPU parallelization overhead at large system sizes.
+This makes UNEP-v1 particularly well suited for extra-large-scale molecular dynamics simulations.

+A direct comparison between GPUs further shows that H100 consistently outperforms A100 for UNEP-v1, with an advantage of about 1.74--1.91$\times$ for Cu and 1.81--1.99$\times$ for the HEA, depending on system size.
+Given that the H100 is only about 1.5$\times$ more expensive than the A100 on the Snellius cluster, it also delivers a superior performance-to-cost ratio for UNEP-v1.
 Therefore, the combination of UNEP-v1 accelerated on an H100 GPU emerges as the most powerful and cost-effective computational pathway for extra-large-scale MD simulations of complex material systems in this work.